hazelcast/hazelcast/docs/design/sql/20-sql-partition-pruning.md

 Performance will compared for the same cluster topology (in particular with more that 1 member, ideally 3-5), same IMap with the same data and data layout (ie. the same partitioning strategy).
 The same queries will be issued with and without partition pruning optimization.
-(TODO: feature flag? hint?)
 Throughput and latency will be compared.

-TDB: is it possible to measure impact for query optimization time?

 #### Soak tests